ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 ### Universality And Exceptions

-Before we start using our framework of Universally Preferable Behaviour to examine some commonly held ethical beliefs, we must deal with the question of “exceptions.”
+Before we start using our framework of Universally Preferable Behaviour to examine some commonly held ethical beliefs, we must deal with the question of “exceptions”.

 Using the above “lifeboat scenarios”, the conclusion is often drawn that “the good” is simply *that which is “good” for an individual man’s life*.